 The Gift of Treasure

-The christian need to share our gifts of Treasure may be best illustrated by the well known parable of the talents, Mathew 25:14-30, speaks of a man preparing to travel to a far country.
+The Christian need to share our gifts of Treasure may be best illustrated by the well known parable of the talents, Matthew 25:14-30, speaks of a man preparing to travel to a far country.
 Before departing, he gives talents or money to his servants.
 The first servant receives five talents and works to build them into five more.
 The second servant who receives two talents, doubles their value as well.
 But the third servant, who receives one talent, buries it.

 When the master returns, he praises the first and second servants, but he takes the one talent from the third servant because the servant was not a good steward of the money, having done nothing to increase its value.